AdobeDocs/campaign-web.en/help/v8/offers/offer-space.md

 An **offer space** defines where and how an offer is exposed to a contact: which channel it uses (email, direct mail, SMS, inbound web, etc.), which content fields the offer can use, and how the final representation is built.
 A single environment can contain multiple offer spaces — one for each exposition point.

 An offer space is not a channel by itself.
 It represents a specific location where the offer is displayed on a channel.
 Two banners on the same web page typically correspond to two different offer spaces.
-For the full conceptual model, refer to [Create offer spaces](https://experienceleague.adobe.com/docs/campaign/campaign-v8/offers/interaction-offer-spaces.html){target="_blank"} in the console documentation.
+For the full conceptual model, refer to the [Campaign v8 documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/offers/interaction-offer-spaces.html){target="_blank"}.

-## Create or modidy an offer space{#create-offer-space}
+## Create or modify an offer space{#create-offer-space}

 Offer spaces are stored under the offer environment folder.
 To browse the offer spaces available on your platform, open the **[!UICONTROL Explorer]**, navigate to the offer environment and select the sub-folder that contains them.

 ![Screenshot showing the Offer space list.](assets/offers-space.png){zoomable="yes"}

-From there you can open an existing offer space or create a new one by clicking **[!UICONTROL Create offer space]**.
+From there, you can open an existing offer space or create a new one by clicking **[!UICONTROL Create offer space]**.

 ![Screenshot showing the Offer space screen.](assets/offers-space-1.png){zoomable="yes"}